 The Credit/D/Fail Option

 In order to encourage academic experimentation and to promote diversity in students’ programs, the Yale College Faculty has provided that students may elect a certain number of courses on a Credit/D/Fail basis.
 A student has up to six opportunities to convert a course to the Credit/D/Fail option, with two of these opportunities expiring if unused during their first two terms of enrollment.
-In a given term a student may elect as many as (but no more than) two course credits on the Credit/D/Fail basis; and must elect at least two courses, representing at least two course credits, for letter grades or the mark of Pass, in any combination.
+In a given term a student may elect as many as (but no more than) two course credits on the Credit/D/Fail basis, and must elect at least two courses, representing at least two course credits, for letter grades or the mark of Pass, in any combination.

 Instructors submit letter grades to the registrar for all students in their courses.
 For a Yale College student who has elected the Credit/D/Fail option, the registrar converts grades of A, A–, B+, B, B–, C+, C, and C– to CR and enters that mark on the student’s record.
 Grades of D+, D, D–, and F are recorded as reported.
 Students are not required to disclose to the instructor of a course whether they have enrolled in the course for a letter grade or have chosen the Credit/D/Fail option.